Movement Disorders clinical trials at University of California Health

 open to eligible people ages 18 years and up

-Brief Summary: The goal of the study is to generate a biorepository of longitudinal blood (plasma and serum), cerebral spinal fluid (CSF) and urine linked to genetics and longitudinal clinical information that are made available to the research community.
-To accomplish these goals, we will enroll 200 Amyotrophic Lateral Sclerosis (ALS) patients and 80 healthy controls from multiple sites, over a 5 year time frame.
-Additionally, speech measures will be collected on weekly basis at home for all participants.
-The measurements are performed using a speech recording application installed on their personal device.
-For a subset of both ALS and healthy participants, we will also collect at-home vital capacity on a weekly basis.
-It is expected that increased frequency data sampling of these outcome measures will help in better tracking of disease progression.
-Biofluids and clinical information are collected over a 20-month time frame for each individual enrolled in the research study.
-ALS participants will be coming to clinic for 5 study visits with a 4-month interval between visits.
+The goal of the study is to generate a biorepository of longitudinal biofluids-blood (plasma and serum), cerebral spinal fluid (CSF) and urine linked to genetics and longitudinal clinical information that are made available to the research community.
+To accomplish these goals, we will enroll 800 Amyotrophic Lateral Sclerosis (ALS) patients and 200 healthy controls from sites globally, over a 5 year time frame.
+Additionally, speech and motor function and spirometry measures will be collected bi-weekly in a subset of participants.
+ALS participants will be asked to come to the clinic for 5 study visits approximately every 4 months.
 Healthy participants will be coming for 2 study visits with a 12-month interval between visits.
 These samples and clinical information will be stored in a de-identified manner and made available for investigators to use in future research studies.

 at UCSD

-Our lead scientists for Movement Disorders research studies include .
+Our lead scientists for Movement Disorders research studies include John Ravits, MD.

 Last updated: